 It took us more than a year.
 We were doing that for the very first time and we didn’t have the experience or knowledge to estimate realistically.

 This is the fifth episode in The Backstage interview series.
-The series has 13 episodes featuring marketplace industry heavyweights like Doreen Huber, Josh Breinlinger, and Yara Paoli.
+The series has 13 episodes featuring marketplace industry heavyweights like Doreen Huber, Axel Heinz, and Josh Breinlinger.
 You can subscribe to the series by signing up for the Marketplace Academy newsletter.